-Our consolidated financial statements as of and for the years ended December 31, 2018 and 2019 included in this offering memorandum have been audited by PricewaterhouseCoopers, independent certified public accountants, as stated in their reports appearing herein.
+Our consolidated financial statements as of and for the years ended December 31, 2018 and 2019 included in this offering memorandum have been audited by PricewaterhouseCoopers, Certified Public Accountants, Hong Kong, our independent auditor, as stated in their reports appearing herein.
 Our consolidated financial statements as of and for the year ended December 31, 2017 are included as comparative information within the audited consolidated financial statements as of and for the year ended December 31, 2018.
+Our unaudited interim condensed consolidated financial statements as of and for the six months ended June 30, 2020 reproduced in this offering memorandum have been reviewed by PricewaterhouseCoopers, Certified Public Accountants, Hong Kong, our independent auditor, in accordance with Hong Kong Standard on Review Engagements 2410 "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" issued by the HKICPA, as stated in their report appearing herein.